SC378 - Introduction to Ultrafast Optics

 Short Course Description:

-Ultrafast Optics—the science and technology of ultrashort laser pulses—is one of the most exciting and dynamic fields of science.
-While ultrashort laser pulses seem quite exotic (they're the shortest events ever created!), their applications are many, ranging from the study of ultrafast fundamental events to telecommunications to micro-machining to biomedical imaging - to name a few.
-Interestingly, these lasers are readily available, and they are easy to understand.
-But their use requires some sophistication.
-This course is a basic introduction to the nature of these lasers and the pulses they generate.
-It will discuss the principles of their generation and amplification and describe their most common distortions in space and time and how to avoid them—or take advantage of them.
+Ultrafast Optics, the science and technology of ultrashort laser pulses, is one of the most exciting and dynamic fields of science.
+While ultrashort laser pulses seem quite exotic, their applications are many — ranging from the study of ultrafast fundamental events to telecommunications to micro-machining to biomedical imaging.
+The course is a basic introduction to the nature of these lasers and the pulses they generate.
+It will discuss the principles of their generation and amplification and describe their most common distortions in space and time and how to avoid them — or take advantage of them.
 In addition, it will cover the nonlinear optics of ultrashort pulses for converting pulses to almost any color, as well as the additional interesting and potentially deleterious effects nonlinear optical processes can cause.
 Finally, it will cover techniques for ultrashort-pulse measurement.

 Short Course Benefits: